I love to tinker with vichyssoise, a classic cold French soup. (I can even spell it.) In this

 1 tbsp (15 mL) chopped chives

 In medium pan, melt butter on medium heat.
 Add scapes.
-Cook, stirring often, 3 minutes, or until softened.
-Add potatoes and 1 tsp (5 mL) salt.
+Cook, stirring often, 3 minutes, or until softened and bright green.
+Add potatoes and 2 tsp (10 mL) salt.
 Cook, stirring often, 1 to 2 minutes, until starting to stick to pan.
 Stir in garlic 20 seconds.
-Stir in stock.
+Stir in chicken or vegetable stock.
+Heat on high.
 When stock comes to simmer, cover and reduce heat to low.
 Simmer 20 minutes, or until potatoes are very soft.

 In batches, purée in blender.
-Pour into large storage tub.
+Scrape into large storage tub.
 Stir in milk and pepper.
 Cover and refrigerate at least 2 hours, or until chilled.
 Adjust salt.

 Before serving, garnish with chives.